linpengcheng/PurefunctionPipelineDataflow/README.md

   and then the large-scale industrial production methods of computer hardware are produced.

 - The pure function pipeline data flow with principle-based warehouse/workshop model

+The out-of-order execution technology of modern CPUs is a mistake:

+- Out-of-order execution is a product of wrong programming methodology, wrong computer architecture and weak compiler conditions.

+- In the "warehouse/workshop model",
+  the workshop is an orderly and high-speed ray.
+  The warehouse scheduling function performs dynamic planning and unified scheduling for all workshops and resources, without conflict and competition, and runs in the optimal order and efficiency.

 ### Comments